ForkKILLET/cuiping.js/docs/syntax.md

 - Include uppercase and lowercase characters, lowercase characters following uppercase characters will be merged into one text box (to make element notation more natural)
 - Include digits, digits will be rendered as subscript
 - Be an isolated *Wildcard `?`*, and will not be rendered (to express a substituent)
-- Start with a *Collapsing Flag `.`* to make the text box collapse.
-Connected *Bonds* will be rendered without gaps when there's nothing after `.` (like bond-line formulas)
+- Be an isolated *Collapsing Flag `.`*, and will not be rendered, connected bonds will be rendered without gaps if there's nothing following `.` (like bond-line formulas)

 A *Group* can include *In-group Typesetting*:

 - Using `^`/`_`/`` ` `` to turn the following character into superscript/subscript/normal text
 - When `^`/`_`/`` ` `` is followed by characters wrapped by `{}`, turning the wrapped characters into superscript/subscript/normal text
-- Superscripts and subscripts have no character limit
+- *In-group Typesetting* have no character limit

 ## Attribute